 Dr. Goodman is a clinical-community psychologist and Professor in the Department of Counseling and Applied Developmental Psychology at Boston College.
-Her research explores the ways that systems designed to support intimate partner violence survivors both promote safety and healing and create new challenges for struggling families.
-Dr. Goodman has consulted to multiple local and national organizations, including the National Latin@ Network, The National Resource Center on Domestic Violence, and the American Civil Liberties Union; and she has conducted domestic violence program evaluation trainings in communities across the country.
-Dr. Goodman is co-founder of the Domestic Violence Program Evaluation and Research Collaborative.
+She conducts community-based participatory research on intimate partner violence, aiming to illuminate how survivors use their social networks for healing and safety, and how to improve systemic responses.
+Dr. Goodman has consulted to multiple local and national organizations, including the National Resource Center on Domestic Violenceand the American Civil Liberties Union; and she has conducted domestic violence program evaluation trainings in communities across the country.
+Dr. Goodman also serves as a forensic expert in cases where intimate partner violence and coercive control contributed to the crime or conviction.
 She has received several national awards for her teaching, mentoring, and research, including the Elizabeth Hurlock Beckman Award.

 Jonathan is a fifth-year Counseling Psychology PhD candidate with Drs.
 Goodman and Tummala-Narra.
 He has conducted research on subtypes of PTSD and dissociative disorders, policies and practices of domestic violence shelters, experiences of sexual trauma among racial-minority men, and psychoanalysis.
 Jonathan’s dissertation focuses on the psychotherapy experiences of women with trauma histories working with male psychotherapists.
 Clinically, he has worked in inpatient, college-counseling, and community mental health settings.